Lifestyle | Health & Wellness

 Watch Your Portions

-Portion control is essential on the low FODMAP diet since larger portions can exceed safe thresholds making a low FODMAP food high FODMAP.
+Portion control is essential on the low FODMAP diet since larger portions can exceed suggested thresholds making a low FODMAP food high FODMAP.
 Minimizing intake of processed carbohydrates can help trim your waist line since these often lack fiber and contain excessive sugar making it easier to overindulge.

 Many of the foods in the low FODMAP Monash app are listed in grams or ounces therefore a digital food scale or even measuring cups and spoons can help bring awareness to appropriate and healthy (for you) serving sizes.